 The production deployment of the first phase of PHR took place in the spring 2018.
 Now in this phase individual users can enter information about their wellbeing in the Kanta Personal Health Record (Kanta PHR) using wellbeing applications developed for such purpose.
 The pages with wellbeing-related content offer additional information about the service and a selection of latest news.

-In future citizens will have the option of sharing their Kanta PHR data with social welfare and healthcare professionals.
+In future users will have the option of sharing their Kanta PHR data with social welfare and healthcare professionals.
 The criteria for applications targeting professional users cannot be finalized until the new Client Data Act has entered into force.
 The relevant bill is currently under review in Parliament.

-Using Kanta PHR with wellbeing applications
+Using Kanta PHR with wellbeing applications and My Kanta Pages

 Functionalities for social and healthcare professionals